Docs/ Access Amazon Bedrock with Hardware-Verified Credentials

 Hardware-verified access to Amazon Bedrock

 Amazon Bedrock uses standard AWS SigV4 authentication.
-Vouch’s credential_process provides STS credentials backed by FIDO2 verification, which means every Amazon Bedrock API call is tied to a hardware-verified human identity.
+Vouch’s credential_process provides STS credentials backed by FIDO2 verification, so every Bedrock API call is tied to a hardware-verified human identity, with no shared API keys.

 YubiKey tap → FIDO2 → Vouch JWT → STS → Amazon Bedrock InvokeModel → CloudTrail